simon-r/My_Stream_Benchmark/README.md

 -------------------------

 **My_Stream**, is a collection of benchmarks designed to test memory bandwidth (in Mb/s and Gb/s).
-To measure the bandwidth, it performs four "memory bound" vector operations: Axpy, Copy, FMA (fused multiply-add), and Add Mult.
+To measure the bandwidth, it performs four "memory bound" vector operations: Axpy (aka TRIAD), Copy, FMA (fused multiply-add), and Add Mult.

 ***Version: 0.1.0***